 What if I have other questions about AORN's books and publications?

 What clinical practice resources does AORN have available to members?AORN offers a wealth of clinical practice tools and resources to help support your perioperative career, promote perioperative standards of excellence, and advance patient safety, including Guidelines for Perioperative Practice, Patient and Workplace Safety Tool Kits, Clinical FAQs, Position Statements, Guidelines implementation tools, Ambulatory Surgery Center resources, and more.

 What type of education is available to AORN members?

-AORN is committed to providing members with valuable resources to meet your continuing education and professional development needs, including: access to free CEs, free webinars, academic and professional scholarship opportunities, online courses (Periop 101, Periop Mastery program, Prep for CNOR, and specialty education modules), AORN events, and additional resources for educators.
+AORN is committed to providing members with valuable resources to meet your continuing education and professional development needs, including: access to free CNE, 200+ free AORN Journal CNE contact hours, webinars, academic and professional scholarship opportunities, online courses (Periop 101, Periop Mastery program, and Prep for CNOR), events, and additional resources for educators.